 Beyond your homepage, you can also have opt-in fields in the footers of your regular pages — or at least links to your “contact us” page.
 This makes it easy for site visitors to enjoy all of the information that your pages offer without interruption, but they can still get in touch with you when they're done reading.

 Plus, if someone is already reading your site for information, they probably want more to know more.
 Using a contact field at the bottom of your page helps them get more.

 Through the use of opt-in marketing, you can create a list of interested parties who are interested in your center and how it works.
 This gives you a golden opportunity to encourage conversions and face-to-face consultations through another essential online marketing strategy.

 Email marketing has one of the highest ROIs in the industry.
 It’s also incredibly useful to your recipients since they’re the ones who signed up for your email blasts in the first place.
-But when you use email marketing, there are still a few rules you have to follow for success.
+But when you use email marketing as a drug rehab lead generation strategy, there are still a few rules you have to follow for success.